dmrom7/geogbrowns/content/event/2022-02-26-Browns_social_pingpong_tournament/index.md

 ## Charity donation for Ukraine

-As part of this social, we would also like to generate some cash that will be donated on bealf of Geography PGRs to chosen charity supporting the current situation in Ukraine.
-There is a piggy bank alrady placed in Browns into which you can place your donation.
+As part of this social, we would also like to generate some cash that will be donated on behalf of Geography PGRs to chosen charity supporting the current situation in Ukraine.
+There is a piggy bank already placed in Browns into which you can place your donation.
 We recommend £5 per person, but any donation will be helpful.
 You will be able to vote which charity from the following you want to donate to.

 ### Charities